 Climb in a kayak and tour the historical Kohala Ditch irrigation channel on the Flumin Kohala trip.
 It’s a unique and fun family activity.
 The water is really very shallow in the flumes–maybe 3-4′ so if you’re not a swimmer, don’t be intimidated.
 It’s highly unlikely that you’ll fall in, but if you do, all you have to do is stand up.
 There are plenty of beautiful views and picture opportunities along the tour!

-Note: Flumin Kohala is closed due to flood damage.
+Note: Flumin Kohala is currently closed due to flood damage.

 Visit A Hawaiian Vanilla Farm